php/doc-base/README.md

 ### Source checkout

 For a more general git-workflow see [the Wiki](https://wiki.php.net/vcs/gitworkflow#reviewing_and_closing_pull_requests).
-Make sure to upload your SSH-key to your account at people.php.net
+Make sure to upload your SSH public key to your account at master.php.net

-Check out the source
+Check out the sources:

 ```bash
 mkdir phpdoc